 Creating a route is very simple.
 You only have to create waypoints and they will be joined automatically.
 In the menu on the right we have access to all the data, being the most important the "stay on roads".
 With that option selected we only have to put a waypoint in each of the road crossings that you find.
 But if you want to make a route on a road that is not marked as a road, such as a trail that you see in the satellite image, simply deselect that option and set the next waypoint.

 By playing with these options, you will create your route.
 As you put in points, you will have information about the distance of the route, as well as the height of the route with its profile.
 By entering an average pace, you will also know how long it will take you to do it.

 In this route I have used a little bit all the options.
 I have started following the path of a river, so I have had to deactivate the option to stay on roads and I have created more waypoints.
 Once you arrive to a road, you select again the option and with only 5 or 6 waypoints you create a quite long route, until you arrive to a new point where you deviate from the road and you would have to make a climb by a small path, then you create again multiple points.

-Once back in the village, just select "Loop with start" and it automatically finishes the route where you started it, creating a circular route and through the shortest path.
-Preparing this route has taken no more than two minutes, it is a very easy way to set up your trail breaks.
+Once back in town, just select "Loop with start" and the route automatically ends where you started, creating a circular route and via the shortest path.
+Preparing this route took no more than two minutes, it's a very simple way to set up your trail rides.